littlebunch/fdc-api/README.md

   -c configuration file to use (defaults to ./config.yml )
   -p TCP port to run server (defaults to 8000)
   -r root deployment context (v1)
-  -l send stdout/stderr to named file (defaults to /tmp/bfpd.out
+  -i username:password bootstrap an admin user and password -l send stdout/stderr to named file (defaults to /tmp/bfpd.out
  ```